<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2349/anarchism-and-human-nature-will-people-be-motivated</guid>
+<guid isPermaLink="true">https://anarchy101.org/21462/abolishing-other-violent-branches-government-result-peaceful</guid>

 </item>